amanikhalid/SecurityLevel/SecurityTask.md

 **2. Prevent Unauthorized Changes**
 Security levels restrict access to critical data, preventing unauthorized modifications.
 Junior developers are assigned read-only roles to view sales data without modification.

+**3. Reduce Human Error**
+The principle of least privilege ensures users have access to only what they need, reducing the risk of accidental data deletion or alteration.